Ms E Charnock - Subject Leader - Maths

 There is an expectation to master a variety of topics by the end of the Key Stage 3; proficiency in basic calculations, adding, subtracting, multiplying and dividing fractions, basic algebra techniques of collecting terms, indices, BIDMAS, substitution, solving equations, area of rectangles, triangles, parallelograms, trapeziums, circles, volume of prisms, averages, probability and statistical diagrams.

 Students following the Foundation Tier course will have opportunities to revisit topics learnt at KS3 before extending their knowledge and level of understanding.
-The Foundation Tier course can still present an element of challenge as it now incorporates content previously studied at Higher Tier on the old exam syllabus.
-New topics include standard form, indices, solving quadratic equations, cubic and reciprocal graphs, compound interest, spheres, pyramids, cones, stratified sampling and vectors.
+The Foundation Tier course can still present an element of challenge as it incorporates content previously studied at Higher Tier on the old syllabus.
+New topics include standard form, indices, solving quadratic equations, cubic and reciprocal graphs, compound interest, spheres, pyramids, cones, trigonometry and vectors.
 Foundation Tier grades 5 – 1 are attainable.

 All students are tested regularly in order to assess their progress.
-Termly tests are conducted in maths classrooms.
-Year 10 sit full examinations in April and Year 11 sit “mock” exams in December.
-At the end of Year 11, all students sit three exam papers, each one hour 30 minutes long, two are non-calculator and one calculator allowed.
+Tests are conducted in maths classrooms.
+Year 10 sit full examinations in June and Year 11 sit mock exams in November.
+The final GCSE exams comprise of three papers, each one hour 30 minutes long, one is non-calculator and two are calculator allowed.

 We run the UKMT Maths Challenge annually for Years 7, 8, 9 and 10.